Rocksyro/Rocksyro/README.md

 # 💫 About Me:
 Currently, I am working on learning React and studying best practices.
+Additionally, I am pursuing a degree in Information Systems Engineering.

 ## 🌐 Socials: